megansilva/team-creator/README.md

 </ul>

 ## Demo Video
-<p> Watch the demo video by clicking the link below!
+<p> Watch the demo video by clicking the link!
 [Demo Video]()

 ## Screenshots